-The Ultimate Guide to Achieving Peak Performance in Anything
+The Ultimate Guide to Achieving Epic Peak Performance in Business and Anything Else

-Overview: This in-depth guide explains the science of peak performance in any activities and provides proven methods for activating more of your potential here and now.
+Overview: This in-depth peak performance guide explains the science of peak performance in business and any other activity, providing proven methods for activating more of your potential here and now.

-There’s an indescribable joy in peak performance, at performing at one’s best.
+There’s an indescribable joy in optimal performance, at performing at one’s best.

 The ultimate rewards of peak performance are found in breaking through to a higher level of development in oneself.

 These breakthroughs bring a sense of freedom.
 Internal resistance falls away, and often, our sense of self with it.
 Absorbed in the task at hand, we access more of our innate potential.

 We can pursue peak performance in whatever field interests us: sports, business, music, arts, negotiation, selling, mathematics, philosophy, writing, just to name a few.

 But consistent peak performance eludes most of us.
 Peaking is the exception, not the rule.

 In this week’s guide, we will explore the science of peak performance to discover ways to access this state with greater consistency.